 To compute Montana income taxable to partners, certain items have to be added to income.
-A detailed statement of each item must be included with the tax return.
+You must include a detailed statement of each item with the tax return.

 Line 16a

 Enter the interest and mutual fund dividend income that the partnership received from bonds and obligations of another state, territory or political subdivision of another state (county, municipality, district, etc.).